stanton119/data-analysis/TFLCycles/README.md

 * Add is_holiday feature
 * Add short term weather trend - in case people cycle based on yesterdays weather and not todays forcast
 * Fit the regression model on bootstrap samples to get sampling distribution and covariances for each regression coefficient
+* XBM model
+  * Ignore month/year as feature, but can use hour/day